 Causes and Fixes

 Just because the hose is collapsed doesn’t mean it’s bad, but you should always double check once the engine has cooled down.
-If the radiator hose is easy to pinch together, feels loose or sticky or looks cracked, it’s time for a replacement.
-Many times hoses come with an internal spring that maintains their shape, even in a vacuum situation, so don’t be surprised if a broken or missing spring allowed the collapse in the first place.
+If the radiator hose is easy to pinch together, spongy, feels loose or sticky or looks cracked, it’s time for a replacement.
+Many times hoses come with an internal coil spring that maintains their shape, even in a vacuum situation, so don’t be surprised if a broken, corroded or missing spring allowed the collapse in the first place.
 Changing a hose isn’t too hard, but it can be messy.
 Be prepared to drain all your coolant in the process so have a large catch basin handy.
 Refer to your owner’s manual for the correct type of coolant your cooling system uses as well as what quantity to buy.

 Check out all the belts and hoses available on NAPAonline or trust one of our 17,000 NAPA Auto Care locations for routine maintenance and repairs.
-For more information on radiator hose collapse, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information on radiator hose collapse, chat with a knowledgeable expert at your local NAPA Auto Parts store.